 04 of 10

-Sage is one of the easiest herbs to grown in a drought garden.
-It seems to disregard rainfall and just keeps growing no matter what.
+Sage is one of the easiest herbs to grow in a drought garden.
+It seems to disregard rainfall and keeps growing no matter what.

 Grow sage as a backdrop to your garden design; it grows large and bushy throughout the season and will fill out gaps in your garden.
 Not to be outdone, sage can also offer a pop of color in the garden.
 Salvia officinalis "Tricolor," offers bright and cheerful variegated leaves of cream, mint green, and pink!Continue to 5 of 10 below.